anira-project/anira/docs/anira-usage.md

 anira::PrePostProcessor pp_processor;
 ```

 If your model requires custom pre- or post-processing, you can inherit from the `anira::PrePostProcessor` class and overwrite the ```pre_process``` and ```post_process``` methods so that they match your model's requirements.
-In the ```pre_process``` method, we get the input samples from the audio application through an `anira::RingBuffer` and push them into the output buffer, which is an `anira::AudioBufferF`.
+In the ```pre_process``` method, we get the input samples from the audio application through an `anira::RingBuffer` and push them into the output buffer, which is an `anira::BufferF`.
 This output buffer is then used for inference.
-In the ```post_process``` method we get the input samples through an `anira::AudioBufferF` and push them into the output buffer, which is an `anira::RingBuffer`.
+In the ```post_process``` method we get the input samples through an `anira::BufferF` and push them into the output buffer, which is an `anira::RingBuffer`.
 The samples from this output buffer are then returned to the audio application by the `anira::InferenceHandler`.

 When your pre- and post-processing requires to access values from the `anira::InferenceConfig` struct, you can store the config as a member in your custom pre- and post-processor class.
 Here is an example of a custom pre- and post-processor.
 The `anira::InferenceConfig` inference_config is supposed to be provided in the "MyConfig.h" file.